singh-man/books/crackingTheCoding/18_advancedTopics.md

 17.20    What if you used a heap?Or two heaps?

-16.4         If you were calling hasWon multiple times,how might your solution change?
+16.4         If you were calling hasWon multiple times, how might your solution change?

 16.5      Each zero in n! corresponds to n being divisible by a factor of 10.
 What does that mean?

 17.1     You can use an AND operation to compute the carry.
 What do you do with it?
-17.5      Suppose,in this table,index i has count(A,  0->i)  =  3and c ount(B,  0->i)
+17.5      Suppose, in this table, index i has count(A,  0->i)  =  3and c ount(B,  0->i)
 7. This means that there are four more Bs than As.
-If you find a later spot j with the same difference(count(B, 0->j)  - count(A,  0->j)),then this indicates a subarray with an equal number of As and Bs.
+If you find a later spot j with the same difference(count(B, 0->j)  - count(A,  0->j)), then this indicates a subarray with an equal number of As and Bs.

 17.23    Can you do preprocessing to optimize this solution?

-16.11    Once you have a recursive algorithm,think about the runtime.Can you make this faster?
+16.11    Once you have a recursive algorithm, think about the runtime.Can you make this faster?
 How?

 16.1 	Let diff be the difference between a and b.Can you use diff in some way?Then can you get rid of this temporary variable?